2. Staff bios

 PTSD increases risk of criminal recidivism among justice-involved person with mental disorders. –Criminal Justice and Behavior 2014

 “As the former Warden at DWCF, seeing this program bring tears of joy.
-Thank you Lucy and Gayle!”
+Thank you Lucy!”
 Dona Zavislan

-“Everyone had so much fun and loved Lucy and Gayle!
-Whoever sees this and and is a Warden at a Women’s facility needs to contact these ladies.
+“Everyone had so much fun!
+Whomever sees this and and is a Warden at a Women’s facility needs to contact these ladies.
 They change lives!”
-Denis Skrobecki, Warden at NCCW
+Denis Davidson, Warden at NCCW

 When I dance I’m saying: “See me.
 I’m a free bird.
-My crime doesn’t deZine me.
+My crime doesn’t define me.
 I’m a beautiful person, get to know me.
-This is the best thing that has happened to me during my incarceration.: Justeen, NCCW
+This is the best thing that has happened to me during my incarceration.”
+Justeen, NCCW

 Past Press Coverage